 The Foundation receives in-kind contributions of time and pro bono services from members of the community and volunteers related to program operations, special events, and fundraising campaigns.
 Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Foundation.
 The Foundation recognizes in-kind contribution revenue and a corresponding expense in an amount approximating the estimated fair value at the time of the donation.
-There were no donated services received during the year ended June 30, 2022.
+There were no donated services received during the years ended June 30, 2023 and 2022, respectively.

 Donation of materials are recorded as contributions at their estimated fair value as of the date of donation.
 Such donations are reported as increases in net assets without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
 Assets donated with explicit restrictions regarding their use are reported as donor restricted contributions.
-Absent donor stipulations regarding how long those donated assets must be maintained, the

-Foundation reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
+Absent donor stipulations regarding how long those donated assets must be maintained, the Foundation reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
 The Foundation reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.
 These donated materials are recognized as in-kind revenue and program expenses, based on their respective fair value on the date of donated material, in the statements of activities and change in net assets.
-There were no donated materials received during the year ended June 30, 2022.
+There were no donated materials received during the years ended June 30, 2023 and 2022, respectively.

 Free use of facilities that are made available for the Foundation's office space, events and other purposes, are recognized as in-kind contribution revenue and expense at their estimated fair value of renting similar facility.
-The Foundation received \$86,000 of such in-kind free use of facilities during the year ended June 20, 2022.
+The Foundation received \$81,000 and \$86,000 of such in-kind free use of facilities during the years ended June 20, 2023 and 2022, respectively.